-Haptika also incubated at The Nest I/O, is providing wearable haptic feedback suits with temperature sensation and even motion capturing ability for a highly immersive experience.
-Haptika is aiming to go beyond the world of gaming and introduce simulation with haptics in a more diverse range of applications.
+Haptika (also incubated at The Nest I/O) is providing wearable haptic feedback suits with temperature sensation and motion capturing ability for a highly immersive experience.
+Haptika is aiming to go beyond the world of gaming and introduce simulation with haptics through a more diverse range of applications.
 For example, in para military force training, military cadets can receive accurate and specialized training using virtual reality before actually going into the field.
 Similarly, medical students can also practice surgery or carry out operations using virtual reality through Haptika, increasing the success rate of operations and reduce risks of practicing on real patients.
 Additionally, they are also looking into the product’s potential in helping special children learn different skills.

-National ICT R&D Fund, NIRF, a company formed by Ministry of Information Technology is committed towards creating knowledge based economy in the country by funding cutting edge research and development in field of ICT and tech startups.
+National ICT R&D Fund, NIRF, a company formed by Ministry of Information Technology is committed towards creating a knowledge-based economy within the country by funding cutting edge research and development in field of ICT and tech startups.
 In FY 2015-16, the company through its program called “National Grassroots ICT Research Initiatives’ or NGRI, funded half a dozen small Final Year Projects coming from students of different universities in the field of Virtual Reality.
 In FY 2016-17, more Final Year Projects pertaining to AR/VR will be funded and then ones with good potential for commercialization will be facilitated further for possible induction in “National Incubation Center”, which is a NIRF’s funded initiative being executed by Mobilink & Teamup, with total budget of Rs.
 564 Million.
 Apart from small FYPs, NIRF has aggressive plans to fund AR/VR based R&D Projects & startups.
 In FY 2016-17 NIRF has already approved grant of Rs.
 9 Million for a project focusing on creating 3D Vision for handheld devices and funding for development of a Rs.
-44.9 Million Augmented Reality based learning system is currently under consideration.
+44.9 Million AR-based learning system is currently under consideration.

 Glimpse of future of sports viewing